Skip to content

 D9 — Coverage expectations follow TA-23 D3 layer floors (90 / 80 / 60)

-LLM-invoking application code is covered via mock unit tests plus cassette integration tests; live-drift is a separate workflow, not a coverage source.
+LLM-invoking application code is covered via mock unit tests plus cassette integration tests.
+Manual live recording is not a coverage source.
 The mock-vs-cassette split honors the unit-vs-integration test marker distinction.

 D10 — Test-agents are reference implementations, not a test harness